Neutral Colours in interior design really are landlord's best bet

 Why neutrals really are a landlord’s best bet

 It’s quite common in the lettings industry to be told that your property should be decorated in neutral tones.
 But, as a landlord, do you really know why?
-Our guest, specialist lettings expert Just Landlords explains why landlords should decorate and furnish their properties with neutral shades before looking for new tenants:
+Our guest, specialist lettings expert Just Landlords explains why landlords should decorate and furnish their London properties with neutral shades before looking for new tenants:

 Avoid putting tenants off

 These days, potential tenants usually look for their next rental homes online, using a property portal.
 They will set the location, budget and type of property that they’re looking for, before searching through the portal’s listings.
-At this stage, your prospective tenant will see thumbnail photos of your property – these first impressions will determine whether they click through to find out more, or move onto the next one.
+At this stage, your prospective tenant will see thumbnail photos of your property – first impressions will determine whether they click through to find out more, or move onto the next property.

 Make the property seem bigger